GENERAL TERMS AND CONDITIONS FOR THE TRANSPORT OF GOODS

 Under no circumstances may payment of invoices due to the Freight Forwarder, including costs and expenses, be withheld as a result of claims or claims arising from reservations made by the Client for alleged loss or damage to the goods.

-Irrespective of any reason whatsoever, the Forwarder has the right in general and in particular to retain the transported goods of Clients who have not paid the sums due to them for the services entrusted to him.
-He may assert this right by any means he deems appropriate and admissible under the law.
+Irrespective of any reason whatsoever, the Forwarder is entitled in general and in particular to retain the transported goods of Customers who have not paid the amounts due to them for the services entrusted to him.
+The forwarder may assert this right by any means they deem appropriate and admissible under the law.

-The Client shall be liable for any damage or deterioration suffered by the goods, especially if they are perishable, due to the right of retention or notarial proceedings that the Freight Forwarder or his agents have had to carry out.
+The Customer shall be liable for any damage or deterioration suffered by the goods, especially if they are perishable, due to the lien or notarial file that the Forwarder or its agents have had to carry out.

-If the goods are lost or destroyed, the Freight Forwarder shall have the same rights as mentioned above with respect to compensation paid by insurance companies, transport companies or others.
+If the goods are lost or destroyed, the Forwarder shall have the same rights as mentioned above with respect to the indemnities to be paid by insurance companies, transport companies or others.

 11.- CURRENT LAW AND JURISDICTION.

-The only exception to this general rule will occur when: (i) the services contracted and/or provided by the Forwarder are related to international maritime transport and, in addition, (ii) the entity with which Altius maintains the dispute is foreign (non-Spanish).
-In the event of both circumstances, there will be a submission to the English Law in force and the disputes will be resolved by Arbitration in London under the terms of LMAA (London Maritime Arbitrators Association)..
+The only exception to this general rule will occur when: (i) the services contracted and/or rendered by the Forwarder are related to international maritime transport and, in addition, (ii) the entity with which Altius has a dispute is foreign (not Spanish).
+In the event of both circumstances, there will be a submission to the English Law in force and the disputes will be resolved by Arbitration in London under the terms of the LMAA (London Maritime Arbitrators Association).

 Notwithstanding the foregoing, in transports to or from the United States, the provisions of the US COGSA shall apply in accordance with the terms contained in the bills of lading of the respective shipping lines.